wmorgan/dcos-docs/1.7/development/overview.md

 When the `webui_url` is provided, the service is listed on the DC/OS web interface as a service with a link.
 That link is the admin router proxy URL name that is based on a naming convention of: `/service/<service_name>`.
 For example, `<dcos_host>/service/unicorn` is the proxy to the `webui_url`.
 If you provide a web interface, it will be integrated with the DC/OS web interface and users can click the link for quick access to your service.

-Service health check information is provided from the DC/OS service tab when:
+Service health check information is provided from the DC/OS service tab in the following cases.

-*   There are service health checks defined in the `marathon.json` file.
-For example:
+1. There are service health checks defined in the `marathon.json` file, for example:

 >      "healthChecks": [
 >      {